zerogvt/jenkins-in-a-box/README.md

 ![](documentation/console.png)

 and you should be able to see next web page when entering `http://localhost:8181` to your browser address:

 ![](documentation/jenkins.png)

 There you are - your Ad Hoc Jenkins and Co party is ready to go.
 Use user and pass to log in (currently `admin`, `1234`) and off you go.

 ### Workflow (Chopsticks-Fly)
-TODO
+Logic flow starts off docker-compose-template.yml.
+There is where architecture is defined as well.
+We use a simple templating mechanism to inject specific values into the templates.
+This is much simpler than trying to make the different tools involved read off environment variables or configuration files as they don't do that in a uniform way.
+Master (Jenkins) is blueprinted in Dockerfile_master and in the template-generated jenkins-ansible.yml.
+Slaves are blueprinted in Dockerfile_node (almost vanilla Ubuntu images so there's no need to bring in the heavy artillery of ansible here).
+Connection to Jenkins is slave initiated via JNLP.
+Slaves share a volume with Jenkins master where they find JNLP agent thus ensuring that they use the agent that comes with the particular Jenkins version master image was built with.
+Security is sketchy at best (a lot of information unhashed and persisted on images) but that was not a priority atm (on the roadmap).

 ### TODOs/Future Work:
 * Bunny needs some character development